How To Increase Sales At Your Grocery Store: Top Tips and Advice for Supermarkets

 • Singles: Offer single-serving meals and products.
 A deli section with convenient take-out options would serve this audience well.

-Once you know who your audience is, you can begin to determine works best with that audience and increase sales at your supermarket.
-One of the best ways to do this is looking at your sales data.
-Jump into your POS transactions reports to determine:
+Once you know who your audience is, you can begin to determine what works best with that audience and increase sales at your supermarket.
+One of the best ways to do this is by looking at your sales data.
+Jump into your POS transaction reports to determine:

-• Emerging Food Trends: From keto products to international cuisines, look for products sales that have grown noticeably over a specific period.
+• Emerging food trends: From keto products to international cuisines, look for product sales that have grown noticeably over a specific period.
 Year-over-year growth, for example, is a good time frame for analyzing food buying trends.

-• Customer Preferences: Regular surveys can provide insights.
-Another option: Use your POS to start a loyalty program, and then gather insights from your loyalty customers about what works and what they prefer.
+• Customer preferences: Regular surveys can provide insights.
+Another option: Use your POS to start a loyalty program and then gather insights from your loyal customers about what works and what they prefer.

-• In-demand Products: Stock what’s trending.
-Grocers can drive sales if they conveniently stock what’s in-demand, e.g. chicken wings on Super Bowl Sunday, or hot dog buns at the Fourth of July.
+• In-demand products: Stock what’s trending.
+Grocers can drive sales if they conveniently stock what’s in demand, e.g., chicken wings on Super Bowl Sunday or hot dog buns on the Fourth of July.

 3. In-Store Strategies